 Alia El Masry is a young aristocratic lady who had an unstable life during her childhood.
 She did not grow up in a home with a specific religion which caused her a lot of confusion.
 At the age of 15, she started following the Sufi Tariqa which resulted in gaining back the harmony between her and her family.
 Tutored by Noha el Madawi.

 Mai Mohsen is a young woman who loves life, earth, roses, and trees.
 She is looking for happiness, even in the simplest of things.
 She is suffering from cancer that is spreading all over her body.
 But even in moments of pain and sickness, she insists on looking for happiness.
 Tutored by Noha el Madawi.

 Fate (Kadar), wherever it takes us – a story of a sudden asylum.

 From the minefields to asylum, Kadar Fayyad takes us through her journey as a volunteer and tells the stories of others through her own.
 Tutored by Mais al Sahli.

 Pashks (10 min, Oman)

-Fatma Hassan, a woman in her early fifties with thick voice, tall body, always wearing Baluchi colourful clothes.
-She tells the story of her daily routines and her joy in telling the story of her admiration with the Baluchi dresses.
+Fatma Hassan, a woman in her early fifties, tall with a deep voice, always wearing Baluchi colorful clothes.
+She tells the story of her daily routines and her admiration for Baluchi dresses.
 Tutored by Muzna Al-Musafer.